lbaile21/LastAliveTerminal/README.md

   rather than physical `left`/`right` ones where possible.
 - Set `dir="auto"` on inputs and containers whose contents may switch direction at runtime.

+### Locale Negotiation

+- Honor the user's stated preference (account setting, then `Accept-Language`) before falling back to a geolocated guess; IP-based inference is a last resort and should always be overridable.
+- Treat locale tags as BCP 47 strings: match `zh-Hant-HK` against `zh-Hant` before `zh`, and never compare them case-sensitively.
+- Ship a sensible default (typically `en`) for strings that have not yet been translated, and log misses so coverage gaps surface in review.

 ## License